In order to comply with the Electricity at Work Regulations you need to ensure electrical equipment used at work are safe to use.

 Portable appliance testing is carried out to reduce the chances of an accident occurring.

 Although it is not a legal requirement to get portable electric appliances tested; it is a requirement to make sure they are safe to use, and as the only recognised method for checking an electrical appliance is safe is by a PAT tester it is essential you get it done.

 We will provide you with your own PAT test Certificate after we have tested your appliances.

-A portable appliance is any electrical appliance that can be unplugged from a socket; all electrical appliances with a plug fall under the scope of portable, or PAT testing.
+A portable appliance is any electrical appliance that can be unplugged from a socket; all electrical appliances with a plug fall under the scope of “portable appliance testing”.

-Our engineers are competent to carry out testing on electrical equipment; portable, and fixed too.
+Our engineers are competent to carry out testing of electrical equipment; portable, and fixed too.
 Fixed appliances are those that are connected to the mains via a fused spur rather than a socket.
 We are a team of experienced professionals, qualified and insured who conduct PAT testing daily in the North East of England.